-Hopefully the video hits the main points.
-It took us from 2007 – 2012 to get a bill passed.
-That bill left it to the Wildlife Commission to define areas closed to trapping.
+The video tells the tale.
 The result was miniscule: the protected areas were firearms restricted areas around Washoe County neighborhoods and a patchwork of Las Vegas locations.
 The vast remainder of the state remained unprotected.

-But it was a start and we went on to better, but still unsatisfactory legislative victories.
+But it was a start and we went on to further legislative efforts.